nagendrajamadagni/Lexer/README.md

 - \\\) : Right paranthesis
 - \\\[ : Left Bracket
 - \\\] : Right Bracket
+- \\\{ : Left Brace
+- \\\} : Right Brace
 - \\\| : Pipe
 - \\\* : Asterisk
 - \\\+ : Plus
 - \\\? : Question
+- \\:\\: : Escaping the separator operator inside the micro-syntax files

+# Examples

+The examples folder has many examples illustrating the different features provided by the binary and the usage of different functions available for development

 # Sample Output